Am I eligible?

 We will accept claims up to 60 days from the date of completion of the approved activity.

-Remember, you’ll need to supply evidence of successful completion AND complete our Quality Evaluation Survey in order to make a claim.
+Remember, you’ll need to supply evidence of successful completion.

 You’ll receive reminders in the weeks leading up to the claim deadline, via email or SMS, depending on your selected method of communication.